Covid 19 Delta outbreak: 198 new cases in the community - NZ Herald

 The Ministry of Health announced two new cases in the Lakes DHB area.

 One case is in Taupō and is a household contact of a known case.
-Those cases are self-isolating at home.
+Both people are self-isolating at home.

 The second case being reported today in the Lakes district is still under investigation.
 The person might live outside the region, the Ministry said.